Back to How to do Disk Defragmentation if you’re using Windows XP?

 Now, I’ am having questions on how to do defragmentation on your PC if the operating system is Window XP?

 Below are the visual guides on how to do it step by step.

 (Note: Before processing it, make sure that no programs or other application is opened when you do it. )

 Step 1: Click on Start Button > All Programs > Accessories > System Tools > Disk Defragmenter.

-Step 2: On the Disk Defragmenter window, click any of the disk that you need to defrag, then click Analyze.
-On the picture, I've chosen disk (C:).
-Then please wait as the computer analyzes the disk you've chosen.
+Step 2: On the Disk Defragmenter window, click any of the disk that you need to defrag, and then click Analyze.
+On the picture, I’ve chosen disk (C:).
+Then wait for a moment as the computer analyzes the disk you’ve chosen.

-Step 3: Once it's done, it will give you a prompt asking that you should defragment the volume of the disk you've chosen.
+Step 3: Once it is done, a dialog box will prompt asking you to defrag the volume of the disk you’ve chosen.
 To do that, just click the Defragment button as shown on the image below.
-Then, the computer willl process it for you.
-Once it's done, you'll be prompted with report and option to print it.
+Then, the computer will process it for you.
+Once it’s done, you’ll be prompted with report and option to print it.

-Once defragmentation is done, a small window will pop up showing the reports and it will give you an option to Print it.
-Should you wish to do defragmentation of the other disk, just follow the same procedure.
+Once the defragmentation is done, again, a dialogue box will pop up showing the reports and it will give you an option to Print it.
+Should you wish to do defragmentation to the other disk, just follow the same procedure.